Meet The Artist

-I’m Lizz ~ dreamer, sculptor, metalsmith, electroformer, professional curator of the strange, and devoted caretaker of two very weird dogs and a house that doubles as a living art piece (and occasional obstacle course).
+I’m Lizz ~ dreamer, sculptor, metalsmith, assemblage artist, electroformer, lifelong curator of the strange, and devoted caretaker of two very weird dogs and a house that doubles as a living art piece (and occasional obstacle course).

-I bring things into the world because I can’t not.
-It’s instinct, obsession, and something like breath.
+I bring things into the world because art to me is instinct, obsession, and something like breath.
 My hands know what to do before my brain catches up, and the work pours out from that place.
-I don’t make art to impress.
-I make it because I have to.
 If it lands in your chest with a hum, a flicker of joy, or a pause that feels like remembering ~ that’s the spark.

 If you’re here, you’re probably weird in all the right ways.